10 of the world’s most haunted hotels

 Brave a night at Hotel Bilan and your prayers will be answered: It’s family friendly, close to the airport, and evening meals are included in the price.

 4. The Shelbourne, Dublin, Ireland

-The magnificent Shelbourne Dublin is the epitome of luxury.
+The Shelbourne in Dublin is the epitome of luxury.
 Over the years, it’s welcomed many famous faces, including British actress Lily Collins.
 In 2013, she claimed to have been visited by a ‘presence’ while staying at the hotel.
 She told TV host Jimmy Fallon, “I opened my eyes and heard a giggle.
 Then I felt a rush of cold air across my body.”

 Lily mentioned the incident to hotel staff the next morning, who casually said she’d met their resident ghost, Mary Masters, a seven-year-old girl who died of cholera in the hotel in 1846.

-Other hotel guests at the Shelbourne have reported taps and showers turning on by themselves, and wardrobe doors opening and closing.
+Other hotel guests at The Shelbourne have reported taps and showers turning on by themselves, and wardrobe doors opening and closing.

 If you can stomach an encounter with Mary, you’re in for a treat.
 This stunning hotel combines Irish charm with a healthy dose of luxury.
 But maybe sleep with one eye open!

-Tip: If you’re not freaked out after a night in the Shelbourne, we dare you to visit Dracula’s birthplace, St. Michan’s Church.
+Tip: If you’re not freaked out after a night in The Shelbourne, we dare you to visit Dracula’s birthplace, St. Michan’s Church.
 Find out more about this creepy Dublin crypt in our post on the spookiest places in Europe.

 5. Dalhousie Castle Hotel, Edinburgh, Scotland

 This majestic 13th-century castle sits on the bank of the River Esk in Edinburgh.
 Popular with honeymooners, it’s the perfect place for a romantic stay – if you don’t mind ghosts.